Asgard33/Naval-battle-game/README.md

 I refactored the original project by:

 - Removing unnecessary game modes to improve clarity and user experience
+- Adding few game features to improve the user experiece
 - Restructuring the code to better separate gameplay and simulation
 - Adding a simulation mode with CSV data export for performance analysis